Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress12/04/2024

-Red meat, deep fried foods, and non-dairy creamers often contain a lot of bad fats, so everyone should limit their use.
+Red meat, deep-fried foods, and non-dairy creamers often contain a lot of bad fats, so everyone should limit their use.

 Bad fats include saturated fats and trans fats.
 They promote inflammatory reactions, altering blood lipid composition in ways that are harmful to overall health.

 Master, Doctor Nguyen Anh Duy Tung, Nutrihome Nutrition Center, said that a diet with too much bad fat increases the risk of metabolic disorders (obesity, diabetes, fatty liver, fatty blood...), atherosclerosis, myocardial infarction and stroke.
-Each person needs to minimize the consumption of bad fat in their daily diet, replacing it with good fats (unsaturated fats).
+Each person needs to minimize the consumption of bad fat in their daily diet, replacing it with good fats (unsaturated fat).

 Processed meats such as sausages, cold cuts, and canned meats often contain high levels of saturated fat and trans fat.
 These fats can increase LDL (bad cholesterol) and decrease HDL (good cholesterol).
-This increases the risk of cardiovascular disease, blood pressure, and other health problems such as obesity, fatty liver, and fatty blood.
+This increases the risk of heart disease, blood pressure, and other health problems such as obesity, fatty liver, and fatty blood.

 Processed meats are often high in sodium and preservatives, which can be harmful to heart health and increase the risk of breast and colorectal cancer.
 Limiting your intake of these foods is an important part of maintaining a healthy diet.